Global Marketing Simulation

 Transforming the Enterprise through Social Media and Technology Trends

 This workshop looks at how technology developments and social media enable new business opportunities.
 Using recent white papers, blog posts, and journal articles to provide theoretical background, along with several hands-on exercises to gain practical experience, participants will explore online social networks, cloud computing services, big data techniques, and mobile devices to better evaluate their impact on consumers and the enterprise.

 This seminar presents, particularly from the North American perspective, how innovative organizations are using these technologies to transform the way they do business, and how they discover new opportunities enabled by new technologies.
 The goal is to empower participants to encourage similar technology-based innovation processes in their own work environments.
 The seminar emphasizes the importance of understanding both business and technology considerations in making IT-based business innovation a reality.

 This seminar is held in Bentley’s state-of-the-art CIS Studio classroom, a social learning space designed to promote collaborative learning.

 Understanding Global Financial Markets

 This workshop course focuses on the global financial markets and provides students with a practical and comprehensive overview of how the markets interact.
-Conducted in the state-of-the-art Trading Room at Bentley, students develop a better understanding of how financial markets work from a theoretical perspective, how different financial markets underpin the economy and the increasing importance of information in global financial markets.
+Conducted in the state-of-the-art Trading Room at Bentley, students develop a better understanding of how financial markets work from a theoretical and a practical perspective, how different financial markets underpin the economy and the increasing importance and impact of information in global financial markets.